 Since most equipment at the time of manufacture is not designated for any specific destination of the country and are installed in areas not approaching the lower outdoor temperature range, outdoor thermostats are not factory installed as standard equipment, but are offered as an option.
+See specification sheet for outdoor thermostat options.
+They may vary according to the thermostat used to control the unit.
 There are also different applications for applying outdoor thermostats.
-The setpoint of either type of outdoor thermostat application is variable with geographic region and sizing of the heating equipment to the individual structure.
-Utilization of the heating Application Data, and the heat loss calculation of the building are useful in determining the correct set points.
+The set point of either type of outdoor thermostat application is variable with geographic region and sizing of the heating equipment to the individual structure.
+Utilization of the heating application data and the heat loss calculation of the building are useful in determining the correct set points.